 At the point in my life where my wife and I were on the Pont des Arts, I was already a travel writer, so I knew the practice was kind of lame and played out.
 But it was a nice time in our relationship, and I wanted to commemorate that, so we pulled out a tiny little baggage lock, etched our initials onto it with the key, and placed it on one of the less crowded sections of the fence.
 We made out a bit.
 And we left.

 A few months later, the Pont des Arts collapsed.
 Or rather, a section of the fence that had been covered in locks collapsed.
 Individual locks are not very heavy, but hundreds of locks at a time are, and the poor chain link fence just couldn’t take it anymore.
 The bridge had become a huge attraction in and of itself.
 Hawkers sold locks (and sharpies, for those who wanted to sign their name to their crime) to passing couples on the bridge, and, in spite of warnings from French officials that it was not really good for the bridge to be weighed down by tens of thousands of locks, the tradition exploded.
 So what happened was inevitable.

 Eventually, French officials took down all of the locks (including, presumably, our own), with their final weight clocking in at a staggering 45 tons.
 They never ended up fishing the over 700,000 keys out of the Seine.
-The newly installed fences were not chainlink, and couldn’t be locked on to, and Paris decided, instead, to make the bridge about sculpture rather than love.
+The newly installed fences were not chainlink, and couldn’t be locked on to.

 But it was too late.
 The love locks had spread to 11 other bridges in Paris, and love locks today can be seen on New York’s Brooklyn Bridge (against the wishes of city officials), Cologne’s Hohenzollern Bridge, and at the Love Bell on Japan’s Enoshima Island.
 Love locks are now a global phenomenon.